abanskota/t81_577_data_science/weekly_materials/week5/docs/postman.md

 2. It can also be installed as a desktop application.
 It supports both windows and Mac OS.

-Go to this [link](https://www.postman.com/downloads/) and download the version suitable to your OS platform and install it in your computer following the instructions.
+Go to this [link](https://www.postman.com/downloads/) and download the one suited to your OS platform and install it in your computer following the instructions.
 When you open the installed application, it should come across as the following.

 ![](../files/postman.png)